 "The opportunities and knowledge I received extend beyond the Real Estate focused courses in areas such as finance, law, development, and research.
 The program also introduced me to well known professionals with a wealth of experience and accomplishments in the industry."

-Pam Burke Graduate 2011 Senior Associate, New York Life-NYC Investors
+Pam Burke Graduate 2011, MS Real Estate, Senior Associate, New York Life-NYC Investors

 The MS in Real Estate

 The MS Program in Real Estate delivers not only core business knowledge and management skills but also knowledge and technical training specific to the real estate industry.
 The result: Graduates are positioned for many varied and lucrative positions with real estate development firms, appraisal and consulting firms, accounting firms, insurance companies, pension funds, banks and financial institutions,investment banks, real estate investment trusts, mortgage security underwriters, commingled real estate funds, regulatory agencies, and firms with large real estate holdings.